Spycro/dnd-scheduler-bot/README.md

 - **Minimum players**: Required for session recommendations
 - **Reminder delivery**: Send reminders in-channel or via DM
 - **Reminder interval**: Control how often automated reminders are sent
+- **Default timezone**: Select the base timezone used for poll and deadline calculations

 Additional commands:
 - `/schedule-players` to choose which Discord role represents the player roster.
 - `/schedule-close` to lock the active poll once a decision is made.
 - `/schedule-purge` to force-close any lingering polls in one or all channels.
 - `/schedule-remind` to trigger a reminder immediately if you need faster follow-up.
+- `/schedule-timezone` to see or update your personal timezone and DM reminder preferences.

 ## Responding to Polls